planetjekyll/planetjekyll.github.io/_posts/2016-11-29-plugin-avatar.md

 ---
 layout: post
-title:  "Avatar - Jekyll Plugin of the Month - Add Profile Pics (Speakers, Members, etc.) to Your Pages"
+title:  "Avatar - Planet Jekyll Plugin of the Month - Add Profile Pics (Speakers, Members, etc.) to Your Pages"
 ---

 Welcome.
-The Jekyll Plugin of the Month series presents a new addon for your (static) web pages every month.
+The Planet Jekyll Plugin of the Month series presents a new addon for your (static) web pages every month.